saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 ## Quickstart with Sample WebDriver Tests

-New to WebDriver?
-Follow the steps below to launch a sample WebDriver + Visual E2E test.
+Don't have WebDriver, but want to try?
+Follow the steps below to install our sample project and run your first WebDriver test with E2E Testing.
 In this example, you'll run a simple automated test on our demo website, [Swag Labs](http://saucedemo.com).

-First, you'll need to set up your sample project.
-From your terminal:

-1. Clone the [Visual E2E Quickstart repository](https://github.com/luishernandezv/visual-e2e) to your local machine's [home directory](https://en.wikipedia.org/wiki/Home_directory):
+1. From your terminal, navigate to your machine's [home directory](https://en.wikipedia.org/wiki/Home_directory), then clone the [Visual E2E Quickstart repository](https://github.com/luishernandezv/visual-e2e):
   ```bash
   git clone https://github.com/luishernandezv/visual-e2e
   ```
-2. Navigate to the file path where you downloaded the above repository:
+2. Navigate to your project directory:
   ```bash
   cd visual-e2e
   ```